cumulo-autumn/StreamDiffusion/README.md

 The video and image demos in this github repository were generated using [kohakuV2](https://civitai.com/models/136268/kohaku-v2).
 Thanks to Kohaku BlueLeaf ([@KBlueleaf](https://twitter.com/KBlueleaf)) for providing the model.

-You can download the model from [Civitai](https://civitai.com/models/136268/kohaku-v2) and [HuggingFace](https://huggingface.co/KBlueLeaf/kohaku-v2.1/tree/main).
+Can download model in [Civitai](https://civitai.com/models/136268/kohaku-v2) and [HuggingFace](https://huggingface.co/KBlueLeaf/kohaku-v2.1/tree/main).

+We sincerely thank [Taku Fujimoto](https://www.linkedin.com/in/taku-fujimoto-a81405b1/) and　[Radamés Ajna](https://github.com/radames) and Huggingface team for their invaluable feedback, courteous support, and insightful discussions.